Hey there! We heard you need some help setting up Placid + WordPress?

-Copy the license key from the Plugin & License tab in your Placid project to the Setup tab of the plugin.
+Copy the license key from the Plugin & License tab in your Placid project to the Settings tab of the plugin.

-You can design templates for your share images with our drag and drop editor.
+You can design templates for your social media images (social cards, feed or story images), with our drag and drop editor.

-A template is a bit like cloze text: You define the basic layout, and decide which elements should be filled dynamically with content from your articles or pages later.
+A template is a bit like cloze text: You define the basic layout, and decide which elements should be filled dynamically with content.

-Design templates for the type of images you want to create in the Templates tab, and customize them to fit your publication’s brand.
-We'd recommend to give meaningful layer names, and uncheck the option Element is dynamic in the layer settings if that layer shouldn't contain dynamic content.
+Design templates for the type of images you want to create in the Templates tab, and customize them to fit your brand.

-Fill your layers with meaningful defaults, because these will be the fallbacks we use if there is no other content available (f.ex. if an article has no featured image).
+- Fill your layers with meaningful defaults, because these will be the fallbacks we use if there is no other content available (e.g. if an article has no featured image)